twinstar6980/Twinning.Documentation/english/usage.md

 	This module can visually select the methods you want to use and fill in the arguments.

 	> Methods are defined by the `Method Configuration` file in the module settings.

-	> The `launch_helper_forwarder.cmd` script in the home directory can quickly open the `Resource Forwarder`.
-Multiple files can be dragged onto the script and released to add additional arguments.

 * `Animation Viewer`

-	This module is used to view PopCap Animation (PAM) file.
+	This module can view PopCap Animation (PAM) file.

 	1. Click the ⌈ Animation File ⌋ button on the right side of the text box in the upper right corner of the ⌈ Stage ⌋ column on this module page, and select the `*.pam.json` file in the pop-up window; or drag `*.pam.json` file from ⌈ Explorer ⌋ to the application window then drop.